Stop Floating and Start Grounding

 Grounding as Radical Honesty

-To ground yourself is to commit radically to reality—not just external events but your internal truths.
-It invites the courageous questions: What am I genuinely feeling?
-What’s truly alive in my body at this moment?
-These inquiries pierce through stories and illusions to connect with raw sensation.
+To ground yourself is to commit radically to reality and your internal truths.
+It invites honesty about what you are genuinely feeling or what is truly alive in your body in the moment.
+These turns toward what is true pierce through stories and illusions to connect with raw sensation.

-Grounding is thus more than mindfulness—it’s energetic honesty.
+Grounding is thus more than mere mindfulness in the moment.
+Grounding is energetic honesty.
 It prevents bypassing or hovering above discomfort, compelling us instead to descend gently into it.
-And ironically, it’s often precisely here—in this raw intimacy with discomfort—that profound transformation occurs.
+And ironically, it’s often precisely here, in this raw intimacy with discomfort, that profound transformation occurs.

 Your body doesn’t lie.
 Your mind can spin comforting illusions, but your body remains truthful.
 Grounding restores this essential conversation between body and mind.